mindplace/stack-for-yourself/_posts/2016-01-01-ruby-rails.md

 ---
 layout: post
-title: "Rails resources"
+title: "Ruby on Rails resources"
-label: rails
-shortnote: "Overview of Rails: tutorials and articles."
+shortnote: "Overview of the Rails framework, tutorials, and articles."
 tags: [ruby, rails, ruby-frameworks, all]
 ---